 Require Prospects to Fill in a Rental Application Form

-- Contact information of the prospect.
+- Contact information of the applicant.

-- The address of their current residence.
+- The address of the applicant's current residence.

 - The name and contact information of their current landlord.